 I’m a licensed psychotherapist deeply committed to helping people heal from the distortions imprinted by relational trauma and shame-based conditioning.

-My path to becoming a therapist began in college, where I conducted clinical research on PTSD and worked in an eating disorder treatment center.
+My path to becoming a therapist began in university, where I conducted clinical research on PTSD and worked in an eating disorder treatment center.
 I went on to earn my Master’s in Social Welfare from UCLA, training in diverse settings—from community mental health and severe mental illness to cancer support focused on existential issues.

 After graduation, I worked in dual diagnosis treatment, which deepened my curiosity about the role trauma and shame play in both addiction and mental illness.
 I later joined a trauma-focused group practice, where I received training and supervision in trauma therapy and continued to refine my clinical skills.